 What is Science Village?

 Science Village is an area in the Brunnshög district in north-eastern Lund that includes MAX IV, the European Spallation Source (ESS) and the central Science Village.
-In addition to the planned university activities, the central Science Village will house, among other things:
+The central Science Village will house, among other things:

 Related Sites: